G1ANT-Robot/G1ANT.Manual/G1ANT-Language/Structures/label.md

 `➜` **labelname** defines a label element.
 This is the place where the script will start executing if you ask them to jump ➜labelname.
 It is available at G1ANT Developer Studio -&gt; Insert -&gt; Label

-See also : "Commands - label":{TOPIC-LINK+command-labels}
-See also : "Commands - jump":{TOPIC-LINK+command-jump}

 **Example 1:**